hueiiming/Golang-API-Assessment/README.md

 1. Clear all database tables to start a new testing scenario using POST `/api/cleardatabase`
 2. Populate students and teachers database tables using POST `/api/populatestudentsandteachers`
 3. Feel free to test any of the other 4 main endpoints (Note: Registration table and Suspension table are currently empty at this step)

-<br><br>

-## Git Workflow Practices
-Throughout this project, I have been adhering to the git workflow best practices by:
-- Branching out for every code change such as new features/bug fixes
-- Creating Pull Requests (PR) before merging into the main branch
-- Squash and Merge PRs to keep the main branch commits clean
-- Keeping the main branch stable at all times
-- Committing frequently with descriptive messages
-- Integrated CI testing using GitHub Actions to ensure every PR passes before merging into the main branch